rust-lang/rust/doc/tutorial.md

 Although Rust can almost always infer the types of local variables, it can help readability to specify a variable's type by following it with a colon, then the type name.
-Local variables may shadow earlier declarations, making the earlier variables inaccessible.

 ~~~~
 let my_favorite_value: float = 57.8;
 let my_favorite_value: int = my_favorite_value as int;
 ~~~~

+Local variables may shadow earlier declarations, as in the previous example in which `my_favorite_value` is first declared as a `float` then a second `my_favorite_value` is declared as an int.

 Rust identifiers follow the same rules as C; they start with an alphabetic character or an underscore, and after that may contain any sequence of